materpillar/materpillar.github.io/_posts/2018-11-26-Revival-of-the-LS-GL.markdown

 ## Preparation of the Linkstation

 Insert an empty harddrive into the Linkstation.
-When starting the Linkstation now, it will beep high-low meaning that it can't find the boot loader.
+When starting the Linkstation now, it will beep high-low meaning that it can't find the boot image.
+The basic boot loader of the Linkstation will fallback to tftp and try to obtain the `uImage.buffalo` and `initrd.buffalo` files from an tftp server under 192.168.11.1.
-Turn off again (unplug power).

 ## Development computer

-The software by Buffalo for maintaining the Linkstation is quite old and unfortunately does not run correctly under Windows 10.
+The software by Buffalo for setting up and updating the Linkstation is quite old and unfortunately does not run correctly under Windows 10.
 Even activating the compatibility mode does not help for it.

 I found two ways to make the software run on modern computers:

 1. run it on a Windows 7 virtual machine (VM)
-2. run it on Linux using Wine.
+2. run it on Linux using Wine with the `droid` font package.

 ### Setting up the network adapters

-I am assuming that the computer that is used to run the software has both a Wifi and an Ethernet adapter and that it is connected to the normal home network using the Wifi adapter.
+I am assuming that the computer that is used to run the software (host) has both a Wifi and an Ethernet adapter and that it is connected to the normal home network using the Wifi adapter.

 Make sure that the VM is configured with one NAT network interface and one bridged adapter.
-In the VM change the IP adress of the bridged network adapter to 192.168.11.1 and subnetmask to 255.255.255.0.
+In the VM, change the IP adress of the bridged network adapter to 192.168.11.1 and subnetmask to 255.255.255.0.

 This setup allows you to access your network and internet normally over Wifi while connecting directly to the Linkstation over Ethernet at the same time.

 ## Install Original Linkstation Pro 1.15 firmware